Brain-Battle/Brain-Battle-Documentation/README.md

 - run the second Monaserver like running the first one: `./MonaServer` for Mac & Linux and `.\MonaServer.exe` for Windows
 - remain the terminal
 ### Streaming GoPro to MonaServer
-#### Streaming one GoPro to the first Monaserver
-- get the local ip address of your pc
+get the local ip address of your pc
     - [Windows method](https://www.howtogeek.com/858334/how-to-find-your-ip-address-from-cmd-command-prompt/)
     - [Linux method](https://phoenixnap.com/kb/how-to-find-ip-address-linux)
     - [MacOS Method](https://www.wikihow.com/Find-Your-IP-Address-on-a-Mac)
+#### Streaming one GoPro to the first Monaserver
 - open GoPro Quik & connect to GoPro
 - Control Your Gopro -> Set Up Live -> Other/RTMP
 - Connect GoPro to the same wifi your pc connected